shaliulab/idoc_docs/docs/index.md

 **The air odor delivery system** section provides instructions for building a system that can deliver different odorants to individual flies in the IDOC chamber.

-T**he enclosure breadboard system** section provides instructions for building a system for mounting the components of the IDOC system, such as air/odor delivery system, the electric shock circuit and the IR optogenetic system.
+**The enclosure breadboard system** section provides instructions for building a system for mounting the components of the IDOC system, such as air/odor delivery system, the electric shock circuit and the IR optogenetic system.

 **The camera mounting** section provides instructions for building a system for mounting a camera above the IDOC chamber to monitor the behavior of individual flies during experiments to allow a real-time monitoring of behavioral responses.